Jfeng3/sudoku/README.md

     they have to validate the whole board at once

 ## Other scoping decisions/future tasks
-1. Add hover text for buttons to explain what they do
-2. Hide or disable the input panel when there is no selected square
+1. Hide or disable the input panel when there is no selected square
-3. Allow for multiple onChange callbacks in the model
+2. Allow for multiple onChange callbacks in the model
-4. Only have pop-up when navigating away from the page when there are actually unsaved changes
+3. Only have pop-up when navigating away from the page when there are actually unsaved changes
-5. Allow for undo/redo
+4. Allow for undo/redo
-6. Actually generate Sudoku board
+5. Actually generate Sudoku board
-7. Store the stored Sudoku board in the session so it's not lost on page refresh.
+6. Store the stored Sudoku board in the session so it's not lost on page refresh.
 Provide a "New game" button to explicitly request a new board
-8. Add a timer and user profiles so a user can track progress and compare to their friends
+7. Add a timer and user profiles so a user can track progress and compare to their friends